microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganization-list-tenants.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [multiTenantOrganizationMember](../resources/multitenantorganizationmember.md) objects and their properties.
+List the tenants and their properties in the multi-tenant organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).